tisonpatrik/42-core/push_swap/src/optimizer/REFACTORING.md

 ## Conclusion

-Phase 1 and Phase 2 of the optimizer refactoring have been **successfully completed** with 100% functionality preservation.
+Phase 1, Phase 2, and Phase 3 of the optimizer refactoring have been **successfully completed** with 100% functionality preservation.
 The refactoring has transformed the optimizer from a monolithic, hard-to-maintain module into a clean, modular, and extensible system.

 ### Key Achievements
 - **Perfect memory management**: 0 bytes in use at exit
 - **Enhanced architecture**: Strategy pattern infrastructure ready
 - **Configuration system**: Eliminated magic numbers
 - **Code quality improvements**: Reduced duplication, better error handling
+- **Clean module structure**: Well-organized, maintainable codebase
 - **100% backward compatibility**: All existing functionality preserved

-### Ready for Phase 3
+### Ready for Phase 4
-The strategy pattern infrastructure is implemented and tested, providing a solid foundation for the remaining refactoring phases.
-The code is now more maintainable, extensible, and follows clean code principles while maintaining perfect functionality.
+The optimizer now has a clean, well-organized architecture with:
+- **Consolidated strategy implementations**: All in one place for easy maintenance
+- **Clear module boundaries**: Core logic, strategy management, and implementations separated
+- **Enhanced infrastructure**: Ready for future extensions and improvements
+- **Perfect functionality preservation**: All tests pass, identical optimization results

+Phase 4 can now focus on code quality improvements while building on this solid architectural foundation.